xarvh/talk-webgl/NOTES.md

 0.
-  * Graphics Processing Units are basically arrays of thousands of floating point processors that work in parallel
+  * Graphics Processing Units are basically arrays of hundreds of processors that work in parallel
-  * WebGL allows us to write programs that run directly on those processors
+  * WebGL is a standard that allows use these processors
-  * These programs need to be pure
+  * In fact, we can even program them directly

 1. Minimal.elm